rd2/tbd/_site/pages/custom.md

 - therefore not necessary to define it as a custom _psi_ set
 - this nonetheless overrides the selected pull-down option
 - except for "building", custom _psi_ sets can be _partial_
-- e.g. all _fenestration_ edges inherit from the "building" set
+- e.g. all "fenestration" edges inherit from the "building" set

-One can also customize individual edges (e.g. expansion _joints_), which do not have corresponding OpenStudio identified objects:
+One can also customize individual edges (e.g. expansion "joints"), which do not have corresponding OpenStudio identified objects:
 ```
 {
   "schema": "https://github.com/rd2/tbd/blob/master/tbd.schema.json",